marshallwolfe/LSTM_Stock_Predictor/README.md

 * Which window size works best for the model?
 >
 >For the Closing model, we found the optimal parameters were a window of 2 and a batch size of 2.
 With these settings, loss was minimized at a value of 0.0111.
-It should be noted that VISUALLY, a window of 1 and batch size of 2 seems to provide a closer fit with less smoothing, however, the loss with these parameters is slightly higher at 0.0115.
+It should be noted that <em>visually,</em> a window of 1 and batch size of 2 seems to provide a closer fit with less smoothing, however, the loss with these parameters is slightly higher at 0.0115.
 >
 >For the inferior FNG model, we found the optimal parameters were a window of 1 and a batch size of 10.
 With these settings, loss was minimized at a value of 0.0823, however, visually the Predicted values approach a flat line as the batch size is increased.
+With a window of 1 and batch of 1, the plot is <em>visually</em> improved, better tracking the ups and downs of the real data, but with a higher loss of 0.0936.

-#### Optimal Closing Model Output (Window=2, Batch=2, Loss=0.0111):
+#### Optimal (minimized Loss) Closing Model Output (Window=2, Batch=2, Loss=0.0111):
 ![Optimal_Closing_Model_Output](Plots/Closing_2_2.png)

-#### Slightly Less Optimal Closing Model Output (Window=1, Batch=2, Loss=0.0115):
+#### Visually Improved Closing Model Output (Window=1, Batch=2, Loss=0.0115):
 ![Slightly_Less_Optimal_Closing_Model_Output](Plots/Closing_1_2.png)

-#### Optimal FNG Model Output (Window=1, Batch=10, Loss=0.0823):
+#### Optimal (minimized Loss) FNG Model Output (Window=1, Batch=10, Loss=0.0823):
 ![Optimal_FNG_Model_Output](Plots/FNG_1_10.png)

 #### Visually Improved FNG Model Output (Window = 1, Batch = 1, Loss=0.0936):